fishercallum/mpp-name-saver/README.md

 This is a simple script that attempts to rectify this issue.
 No more 'Anonymous.'

+## Download & Install

-[Install it as a userscript](https://greasyfork.org/scripts/521353) to get started with saving your nickname on Multiplayer Piano.
+[Install Name Saver as a userscript](https://greasyfork.org/scripts/521353) to get started with saving your nickname on Multiplayer Piano.

-(This issue only affects [https://multiplayerpiano.com/](https://multiplayerpiano.com/) as of writing.)
+Note: This issue only affects [https://multiplayerpiano.com/](https://multiplayerpiano.com/) as of writing.